 Elizabeth Keckley biography

-Dressmaker, author, former slave.
-Born in 1818 in Dinwiddie, Virginia.
-She purchased her freedom from slavery in 1855.
-By 1860 she was a dressmaker in Washington, D.C., and attracted the notice of Mary Todd Lincoln, to whom she became a companion and confidante.
-Keckley lost her clientele after publishing details of the Lincoln's private lives in Behind the Scenes (1868) and she spent her last forty years in obscurity.
+Born a slave in Dinwiddie, Virginia, in February 1818, Elizabeth Hobbs Keckley purchased her freedom in 1855.
+By 1860, Keckley had become as a dressmaker in Washington, D.C., and attracted the notice of U.S. first lady Mary Todd Lincoln, to whom she would become a companion and confidante.
+Keckley lost her clientele after publishing details of the Lincolns' private lives in Behind the Scenes (1868), and spent her last 40 years in obscurity.
+She died in Washington, D.C., in May 1907.